This page provides a conceptual overview of logs-based metrics.

 System (logs-based) metrics are predefined by Logging.
 These metrics record the number of logging events that occurred within a specific time period.

-Logging accumulates information for logs-based metrics every time a matching log entry is received.
-On a regular schedule, Logging writes a new data point to the metric's time series at the rate of 1 datapoint per minute, making the data available to Stackdriver Monitoring.
+Logging accumulates information for logs-based metrics each time it receives a matching log entry.
+Logging writes a new data point to the metric's time series at the rate of 1 datapoint per minute, making the data available to Stackdriver Monitoring.

 The data for logs-based metrics comes from log entries received after the metrics are created.
 The metrics are not populated with data from log entries that are already in Logging.

-Go to the Stackdriver Logging > Logs-based metrics page in the GCP Console:
+Go to the Stackdriver Logging > Logs-based metrics page in the Cloud Console:

-Select an existing GCP project at the top of the page.
-The lists of logs-based metrics in your GCP project appear:
+Select an existing Google Cloud project at the top of the page.
+The lists of logs-based metrics in your Google Cloud project appear:

 Logs-based metrics interface